Guide series

 CGM and AID during exercise

-Exercise is one of the times when CGM data becomes less reliable due to lag and artefacts.
-This is a context where it pays to be cautious about over-trusting CGM.
+Exercise is one of the times when CGM data becomes less reliable due to sensor lag and movement artefacts.
+This is a context where over-trusting a single CGM reading warrants extra caution.

 AID systems do not remove hypoglycaemia risk during exercise.
-Insulin on board, starting glucose, and trend direction still dominate.
-In practice, manual mode is often more predictable during exercise because it removes continuous background adjustments.
+Insulin on board, starting glucose, and trend direction still dominate the outcome.
+In practice, many people find manual mode more predictable during exercise because it removes continuous background adjustments.

 The type of exercise does matter — but it comes after insulin on board, glucose value, and trend direction.
-This guide discusses exercise types in their own pages once the majors are in place.
+Exercise type explains the direction of glucose change; the three majors determine the risk.

 Key mechanisms by exercise type: